Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 ***Loomi, Champion and Stud-Prime of Highmountain***

 The Great Father could be a confounding creature.
-He’d been *designed* to be as close to biologically perfect as it was likely possible for a sapient being to be, and the full extent of his abilities---brawn, brains, or otherwise---was unknown, since he was still growing, still adapting, the full expression of whatever engineering had gone into him had not yet fully manifested.
+He’d been *designed* to be as close to biologically perfect as it was likely possible for a sapient being to be, and the full extent of his abilities - brawn, brains, or otherwise - was unknown, since he was still growing, still adapting, the full expression of whatever engineering had gone into him had not yet fully manifested.
 To a much lesser extent, that was true of all the Gao nowadays, but in him (and a few others, Loomi included) it was occurring at a much deeper, much more concerning level.
 That was going to be a difficult conversation to have, over the coming months.

 Nonetheless, and in fact probably *in spite* of what he’d been made to be, Daar was still in many reassuring ways a *normal person,* and consequently had more than his share of quirky foibles.
 Most were the sort of harmlessly characterful tics that anyone might have, yet it was their *interplay* made all the difference.
 He was an athlete and an adventurer first and foremost, despite the keen razor sharpness of his mind.
 He was an engineer, not a scholar.
 He preferred to do and *experience* rather than contemplate and analyze.
 Fascinating, really: but for a few subtleties of preference, the Great Father could have been a very different being indeed.